 Hi there Deborah,

 We are in love with this color this spring.
 It’s just mouthwatering, and so pretty against the skin.
 Pleated skirts and dresses like this create curves where there are none.
 So if you are an H- shape, that is straight up and down without much of a waist, then try a dress like this and belt it to fake a waist.
-This Maggy London Sleeveless Pleated Chiffon Dress will be flying out of the stores for sure, so get one fast if you like it from Nordstrom.
+This Maggy London Sleeveless Pleated Chiffon Dress will be flying out of the stores.

 |A Lesson in Long and Lean